evandocarmo/guess-the-drawing/README.md

 ## Installing

 Run `npm install` to install dependencies.
-Serve front-end app with the `ng serve` command and socket server with `node socketServer`.
+A production version will be compiled and save to the `dist` folder.
+Serve the app with `node server`.